 (PSA) is a protein made by the prostate.
-Prostate is a walnut-sized gland in men that makes a fluid for semen.
+The prostate is a walnut-sized gland in men that makes a fluid for semen.

 Anatomy of the Prostate